samhenrigold/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/primary-tile-apis.md

 ---
 description: You can programmatically pin your own app's primary tile to Start, just like you can pin secondary tiles.
 And you can check whether it's currently pinned.
-title: Primary tile API's
+title: Primary tile APIs
-label: Primary tile API's
+label: Primary tile APIs
 template: detail.hbs
 ms.date: 05/19/2017
 ms.topic: article